 How Can I help?

-Volunteering at Public Schools
+Volunteering in the Public Schools

 We need teachers who are able to teach English in a primary or secondary school with a basic understanding of the Spanish language.
 Teaching assistants are also needed.

-Volunteering at Special Needs School
+Volunteering in the local Special Needs School

-Volunteering at Medical Centers
+Volunteering in our Medical Centers